College fraternities and sororities: Alcohol use

 One Harvard University study found that "4 out of 5 fraternity and sorority members are binge drinkers.
 In comparison, other research suggests 2 out of 5 college students overall are regular binge drinkers."
 There is also a higher rate of alcohol-related deaths and injuries among fraternities, which has resulted in many lawsuits and suspensions.

 Drug use

 Studies have shown that fraternity and sorority members are more likely than the average college student to use or abuse drugs.
-Since the 1990s, fraternity members have experienced an increase of over 400% in the recreational use of prescription benzodiazepines like Xanax and Valium.
-Amphetamine use with drugs like Ritalin and Adderall is more common among fraternity members than other college students.
+Since the 1990s, fraternity members have experienced an increase of over 400 percent in the recreational use of prescription benzodiazepines like Xanax and Valium.
+Amphetamine use, including drugs like Ritalin and Adderall, is more common among fraternity members than other college students.
 Fraternity members also abuse amphetamines at double the rate of their non-college peers.
 Marijuana use is also more prevalent among fraternity and sorority members compared to college men and women not in fraternities or sororities.